 When nodes are added in the incorrect order or if a node is replaced, the general setting tab of the cluster properties allows you to “promote” or “demote” a storage node in the logical order.
 This list is the leading for the “write” order of the nodes.

 Management Group and Managers

 In addition to setting up data replication, it is important to setup managers.
 Managers play an important role in controlling data flow and access of clusters.
 Managers run inside a management group.
-Several storage nodes must be designated to run the manager service.
+Several storage nodes must be designated to run the manager’s service.
 Because managers use a voting algorithm, a majority of managers needs to be active to function.
 This majority is called a Quorum.
-If quorum is lost, access to data is lost.
-Be aware that acces to data is lost, not the data itself.
+If a quorum is lost, access to data is lost.
+Be aware that access to data is lost, not the data itself.

 A failover manager is a special edition of a manager.
 Instead of running on a storage node, the failover manager runs as a virtual appliance.
 A failover manager only function is maintaining quorum.
 When designing a SAN spanning two sites, running a failover manager is recommended.
-The optimum placement of the failover manager is a third site.
+The optimum placement of the failover manager is the third site.
 Place an even amount of managers in both sites and run the failover manager at an independent site.

 Get notification of these blogs postings and more DRS and Storage DRS information by following me on Twitter: @frankdenneman